The secretary problem

 Why don’t you scroll up, and re-read the secretary problem and follow the wiki link to explore the solution.
 Somewhere in there lies a bit of solace.

-Your ex is definitely not the best you can get, he/she is at best your secretary benchmark, contrary to what your phallus thinks.
+Your ex is definitely not the best you can get, he/she is at best a benchmark, contrary to what your phallus thinks.
 Yeah, that’s who’s been doing the thinking for you off late.
-Listen, the best lies ahead of you, so, why don’t you just look up once, huh?
+So, listen, the best lies ahead of you, so just look up once.

 If you find yourself comparing everyone to your ex, know that the best is actually yet to come.
 The best solution to the secretary problem till date suggests that there is a 37% chance that a best candidate is selected.
 Not sure if this solution accounts for mutual matching, so let’s say there’s a 50% chance someone you’ve chosen also likes you back, that’s 18.5% chance you will end up selecting the best candidate from among the ones you interview.